EquiticeDaRandomBoi/celeste-wasm/how.md

 Oversimplifying a little, the process MonoMod uses to hook into functions on desktop is:

-- Copy the original method’s IL bytecode into a new controlled method with modifications
+- Copy the original method's IL bytecode into a new controlled method with modifications
 - Call MethodBase.GetFunctionPointer() or "thunk" the runtime to retrieve pointers to the executable regions in memory that the jit code is held in
 - Ask the OS kernel to disable write protection on the pages of memory where the jitted code is
 - [Write the bytes for a long jmp](https://github.com/MonoMod/MonoMod/blob/reorganize/src/MonoMod.Core/Platforms/Architectures/x86_64Arch.cs#L266  ) (`0xFF 0x25 + pointer`) into the start of the function to redirect the control flow back into MonoMod.